WolframBlockchainLabs/WolframPriceFeedInfrastructure/docs/quick-start.md

 Historical collection allows to retrieve historical CandleSticks records from CEX through CCXT API.

+`ATTENTION!
+You can't run collectors for realtime and historical data at the same time for the same exchange.`

+Ability to collect historical data is entirely dictated by external exchange.
+If it does not allow to collect a year old data, then there is no way to get it except negotiating API keys with exchange that will allow this collection if its possible.

 1. Complete the ```Initial Setup Instructions``` guide, otherwise collectors will fail to launch.
 2. Start services with `./scripts/start`.
 It is not necessary to have ccxt-collectors container running.
 The script will be executed on the main server container.
 3. Execute collection script using `npm run docker:cli:ccxt-historical-collectors -- ${startDate} ${endDate}`.